Sponsored Links

 Exterior

-Moreover, GM Authority was first to exclusively report that a relatively large, unique rear wing will part of an optional aero package.
+Moreover, GM Authority was first to exclusively report that a relatively large, unique rear wing is part of an optional aero package.
+To that effect, the Corvette C8 Z06 offers increasing levels of aerodynamics packages, which are as follows:

 Body Styles

-Like the C8 Stingray, the C8 Z06 will be available in two body styles:
+Like the C8 Stingray, the C8 Z06 is available in two body styles:

 - A two-door coupe with a removable hard top panel